juliuscarvajal/idlepy/readme.md

 - In the client machine, Run bundle.exe as admin

-# Editing installers
+# Editing installers:
-- Use Wix Edit for setup.wxs
+- Use WixEdit for setup.wxs
-- Use any text editor for bundle.wxs
+- Use any text editor for bundle.wxs (WixEdit does not support Bundles)

+# Configuration files:
+- config.ini <-- Main configuration settings file.
+- defaults.ini <-- Fallback if config.ini does not exist
+- overrides.ini <-- If this file exists, the config settings in the overrides.ini will override the corresponding settings in config.ini.
+Config settings not specified in the overrides.ini will follow the settings in config.ini